 The most common function of a blast door and its surrounding walls is blast containment.
 In this application, the door will remain fully intact and ensuring the blast is fully contained.
 During testing, our doors performed to category I, meaning that the door remained closed post-blast and was still fully operable – important should the area required quick evacuation.

 The storage of munitions requires a dry, temperature-controlled environment.
 We design to meet these requirements by using door set insulation and purpose-specific seals to prevent sweating and cold transfer from the external face of the door to the internal face.
 This ensures a stable environment for contents of the building whilst maintaining the required level of blast containment.

-The design of a blast doorset is initiated by the static seated and unseated pressure as defined by the client.
+The design of a blast door is based upon a specification static seated and unseated pressure as defined by a client.
 The door leaf designed to take the seated blast pressure and remain in the elastic range.
 The door hinges and shoot bolts and their component parts are designed to take the unseated blast pressure.